 The virtual International Lieferkettengesetz (LKG) Conference 2021, “Guide to Lieferkettengesetz – Building Responsible Global Supply Chains” co-organized by PFI Fareast and cads was successfully held on Thursday 20th May.
 Over one hundred participants attended the event.
 Participants gleaned the status of the German Supply Chain Law, the potential challenges were discussed and evaluated as were opportunities for LKG implementation and how different supply chain stakeholders should prepare for the law.

-Moderated by Managing Directors of PFI Fareast, Candice Wang and Ingo Bade, the virtual conference featured 10 speakers that ranged from advisors from the German government, NGOs, brands, traders, suppliers, and third-party service providers.
+Moderated by Managing Director of PFI Fareast, Candice Wang and Former Managing Director Ingo Bade, the virtual conference featured 10 speakers that ranged from advisors from the German government, NGOs, brands, traders, suppliers, and third-party service providers.
 Each speaker brought valuable insights of the opportunities and challenges the law will bring to global supply chain operations.

 Carolin Seeger, Business and Human Rights Expert, who is part of the Helpdesk on Business and Human Rights, the advisory for the German Government, explained the growing expectations on companies in recent years from different parties.
 “The German Supply Chain Law will act as a management system, in which companies are expected to have a policy commitment to identify risks to people from operations and business relationships.
 Companies need to do something about those risks and should track how well the measures they have been taking are working and communicate externally”.